konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 *As an Administrator I want to be able to manage Global Subversion configuration.*

 ##### SC002

-*As an Administrator I want to be able to define the default behavior for whether new changes in a repository are acquired via an update or by performing a full checkout on each analysis.*
+*As an Administrator I want to be able to configure if insecure Subversion repositories (no SSL or self signed certificate) can be consumed.*

 ##### SC003

-*As an Administrator I want to be able to configure if insecure Subversion repositories can be consumed.*
+*As an Architect I want to be able to associate a Subversion repository to an application.*

 ##### SC004

-*As an Architect I want to be able to associate a Subversion repository to an application.*

-##### SC005

 *As a Migrator or an Architect I want to be able to filter applications by having a Subversion repository assigned*